DataONEorg/d1_python/README.md

 ## Contributing

-Pull Requests (PRs) are very welcome!
+Pull Requests (PRs) are welcome!
 Before you start coding, feel free to reach out to us and let us know what you plan to implement.
 We might be able to point you in the right direction.

 We try to follow [PEP8](https://www.python.org/dev/peps/pep-0008/), with the main exception being that we use two instead of four spaces per indent.